KatrinaTom/T1A3_TerminalApp/README.md

 * Entertaining story line
 * Keeping in line with the an Adventure - it will have a series of challenges

+End User being someone that enjoys a simple game, and can use a computer with ease.

 __________________________________________________________________

 ## Design<a name="design"></a>